 Pathology EMR Software is specifically designed to support pathologists through a set of robust tools that help to identify diseases through biopsy samples and autopsy.
-It empowers pathologists to take quick decisions to diagnose patients by streamlining clinical and administrative operations.
-Pathology practice is complex and a standard EMR software system may not provide the right features to help improve patient care.
+It empowers pathologists to make quick decisions and diagnose patients by streamlining clinical and administrative operations.
+Pathology is a complex practice and a standard EMR software system may not provide the right features to help improve patient care.

-Pathology specific EHR software will have the following key features to provide optimal benefit to the pathology practice.
+Pathology-specific EHR software will have the following key features that provide optimal benefit to pathology practices.

-This feature is highly important when it comes to the practice of pathology as the diagnosis is dependent upon lab examinations and results.
-Lab integrations allow the pathologist to connect with the major labs to make sure orders can be sent and received quickly to improve the diagnosis process.
+This feature is the most important for pathologists as a diagnosis is dependent on lab examinations and results.
+Lab integrations allow the pathologist to connect with the major labs to ensure orders can be sent and received quickly to improve the diagnosis process.

 The pathology EHR alerts feature helps to improve patient safety.
-Alerts like dosage alerts, the drug to drug interaction alerts, and drug-allergy alerts help to improve the quality of care as the healthcare provider is informed about any potential threats without a delay.
+Alerts like dosage, drug-to-drug interaction, and drug-allergy alerts help improve the quality of care as healthcare providers are constantly informed of any potential threats without delay.

 The integrated medical billing solution offered by pathology EMR Software should be ready for ICD-10 to ensure precise and correct coding and billing.

-Integrated Practice Management (PM) solutions offered by the pathology EMR Software enables health care providers to track performance through extensive reporting facilities to provide complete practice solutions.
+Integrated Practice Management (PM) solutions offered by pathology EMR Software enable healthcare providers to track performance through extensive reporting facilities and as a result, provide complete practice solutions.

 There are a few factors to consider before selecting a pathology EMR software vendor.
-These will definitely support your decision-making process.
+These will help your decision-making process:

 EMR vendors offer different services that are suitable for different practice sizes.
-If you have a mid-sized practice you will look out for vendors that offer EMR solutions to your practice size.
-Your goal will not be to look for EMR vendors that support solo sized practice operations.
+If you have a mid-sized practice you will look for vendors that offer EMR solutions specifically to your practice size.
+Your goal will not be to look for EMR vendors that support single-practitioner clinics and operations.

-EMR vendors may provide on-premise or cloud-based solutions to their customers.
-The choice depends upon the potential customer as to preference about the deployment offered.
-Practices are adopting a cloud-based system as the software can be used on any device and from any place, this enables to practice on the go without having to worry about accessibility issues.
+EMR vendors provide either on-premises or cloud-based solutions options to their customers.
+The choice depends on customer preference for the deployment offered.
+Most practices prefer a cloud-based system as the software can be used on any device and from any place.
+This enables practice on the go without having to worry about accessibility issues.

 Any EMR Software solution should offer security and protection of sensitive patient data.
-HIPAA Compliance is important for the pathologist to ensure the security of patient records round the clock.
+HIPAA Compliance is paramount for the pathologist to ensure the security of patient records around the clock.